 Sauvignon Blanc Reserve

-This reserve Sauvignon Blanc — produced only in a 1-liter bottle — results from an experiment in the vineyard, by which we use a brush to remove more than half the grapes on every cluster.
-A labor-intensive process, this technique ensures that the remaining grapes receive abundant and equal sunlight, enabling us to harvest earlier and achieve a unique flavor profile in the wine.
-This wine features unusually lively acidity but no herbaceous quality, balanced by creamy roundness.
+This reserve Sauvignon Blanc from Napa Valley originated from an experiment in the vineyard – a technique we now employ early in each growing season.
+We use a brush to remove more than half the grapes on every cluster.
+This labor-intensive process ensures that the remaining grapes receive abundant and equal sunlight.
+Harvested early, this wine features a notably racy acidity but no herbaceous quality, balanced by roundness on the palate.

 We’d love to see you at Caymus Vineyards — the family winery where you can taste Emmolo and a diverse range of wines made by Chuck, Charlie and Jenny Wagner.